-Provider-parent communication is a key factor in parental decision-making about childhood vaccines

-- Avoid trying to counter their belief with information about scientific studies, expert opinions and recommendations, etc. - can lead to confirmation bias - Allow questions and open exchange

-Draw attention to potential consequences of failing to vaccinate children

-- Disease in the child with possible complications - Transmission of the disease to others - Exclusion from school by law during a VPD outbreak in a school
+- Provider-parent communication is a key factor in parental decision making about childhood vaccines - Avoid trying to counter their belief with information about scientific studies, expert opinions and recommendations, etc. This can lead to "confirmation bias," which somehow reinforces their misinformation. - Allow questions and open exchange - Draw attention to potential consequences of failing to vaccinate children - Disease in the child with possible complications - Transmission of the disease to others - Exclusion from school by law during a VPD outbreak in a school